jackey8616/fomo-bot/README.md

 ### Setting Up User Tracking

+#### Role-Based Tracking
+The bot tracks users with the "FomoTrack" role by default.
+Users with this role will be monitored in all channels.

 #### Pinned Message Tracking
 1. Create a pinned message in a channel with the content containing "FomoBot TrackList"
 2. React to this message with a ✅ emoji
 3. Any users who add a ✅ reaction to this message will be tracked

-#### Role-Based Tracking
-The bot can be configured to track users with specific roles.
-Currently, it's set to track users with the "AAA" role.

 ### Bot Commands

-- `!casual_summarize` - Generates a concise summary of the conversation in a casual format
+- `!casual_summarize [channel]` - Generates a concise summary of the conversation in a casual format.
+Optionally specify a channel to summarize.
-- `!serious_summarize` - Generates a detailed, structured summary of the conversation including key learnings, shared resources, help exchanges, and project updates
+- `!serious_summarize [channel]` - Generates a detailed, structured summary of the conversation including key learnings, shared resources, help exchanges, and project updates.
+Optionally specify a channel to summarize.

 ## Google Vertex AI Integration